mt9304/CPCTools/README.md

 3. Click on the Convert button to start converting the file's coordinates from UTM to Latitude/Longitude and into a TXT file.
 Wait for the checkmark to appear to indicate completion.

-4. The file should be in the output directory with the name of the first file + Combined at the end, in CSV format.
+4. The file should be in the output directory with the name of the first file + combined at the end, in CSV format.
 If it is not there, try a different output directory.

 Please note that this function only uses the worksheet on the very right (should be named the current year).
 This is so that it takes the most recent worksheet for the current year.
 To run this for older years, you can just move the sheets that you want to use the right most tab in Excel.